 This common-sense rule is critical for protecting national parks from the worst threat they face — climate change.

-The Environmental Protection Agency, headed by Scott Pruitt, has been taking official steps since last March to kill the Clean Power Plan, a comprehensive rule to reduce greenhouse gas pollution from the power sector to combat climate change.
-If the administration has its way, it could completely overturn this landmark plan in 2018.
+The Environmental Protection Agency has been taking official steps since March 2017 to kill the Clean Power Plan, a comprehensive rule to reduce carbon dioxide pollution from the power sector to combat climate change.
+If the administration has its way, it could completely overturn or rewrite this landmark plan to benefit polluting industries.

 The Clean Power Plan aims to reduce U.S. climate pollution from power plants.
 Outdated coal-fired power plants are a significant source of carbon dioxide and other emissions that harm the health of national parks and their visitors.
 It compels states and industry to curb carbon dioxide pollution from power plants in a cost-effective and flexible way.
 The Clean Power Plan is based on a strong legal foundation and is consistent with the Clean Air Act and U.S. Supreme Court decisions related to regulating greenhouse gas pollution, as well as other EPA standards that protect our air from dangerous pollution.